australiangreens/agvrules/docs/constitution/04-constitutional-votes-committee.md

         that office, the Committee must declare that they are removed from office.

+    6. If a member of the pool under Schedule 7, item 5 is no longer eligible to be appointed to the pool, the Committee must declare that their appointment to the pool is revoked.

-    6. The Committee, and each member of the Committee in that capacity, must not:
+    7. The Committee, and each member of the Committee in that capacity, must not:

         <subclause-letters>